open-source-archive/pathmux/README.md

 ```

 (Comparison currently can happen only by running the same `make bench` on the master branch.
 Automating the comparison would be a nice contribution.)

-### Contributing
-See our detailed [contribution guidelines](https://github.com/zalando/pathmux/blob/master/CONTRIBUTING.md).
-Some to-do's:

-- Automating the comparison (as mentioned above) would be a nice contribution

 ### License